VRService

 void

-This can be used to change the user's virtual reality (VR) touchpad mode so that the user interacts with the game different using the touchpad.
-For more information about the different types of modes, see the VRTouchpadMode page.
+This method sets the mode of the specified Enum.VRTouchpad to the specified Enum.VRTouchpadMode.
+It can be used to change the user's virtual reality (VR) touchpad mode so that the user interacts with the game differently using the touchpad.

-This can also be used alongside the several UserInputService VR functions and events.
+This can also be used alongside the several UserInputService VR methods and events.

 Parameters